Learn to Hunt

-The Goldeye has a deep, flattened body with a fleshy keel on the belly, but the scales are not jagged as in herrings.
-The body color ranges from dark blue to blue-green on the back with the silvery sides and white belly.
+Deep, flattened body with a fleshy keel on the belly, but the scales are not jagged as in herrings.
+The body color ranges from dark blue to blue-green on the back with silvery sides and white belly.
 The iris of the eye is typically yellow to gold and there is an adipose eyelid present.
 The head is blunt and rounded with a large oblique mouth.
 Teeth are present in both jaws, roof of the mouth and on the tongue.
 There are 15 to 17 gill rakers on the lower limb of the first arch.
 Scales are cycloid with a complete lateral line with 57 to 62 scales.
 The dorsal fin has 9 or 10 rays, and the anal fin has 29 to 34.
 The anal fin is sickle-shaped in mature males and bowl-shaped in females.
 An axillary process is present near the base of the pelvic fin.

 Found in larger streams of western, southern and southeast portions of the state; it is not found in any interior waters of northeast Iowa.
 Widely distributed throughout the Mississippi and Missouri Rivers.
 Although never numerous, the Goldeye is widely distributed in Iowa and is not listed as a species of special concern.

-Goldeye are mainly nocturnal feeders.
+Goldeye are mainly night feeders.
 The rods-only sight sensors in their eyes is very effective for seeing and foraging in the darkness of turbid water and at night.
 The fish are opportunistic foragers, eating nearly any organism available from insects, crustaceans, mollusks, and fish to frogs and small mammals.

 2 pounds, 15 ounces - Pool 10, Mississippi River, Clayton County, August 20, 2004 - Scott Kinkead, Central City, Iowa